 English

-Head of Subject: Ms J Bradley
+Head of Subject: Mr P Ellis

 Mayflower English Faculty is a vibrant and active one.
 Our focus is on the individual and providing an interesting and stimulating environment for all our students.
 We encourage a love of reading and across our curriculum, selecting texts from different times, places and people.
 Our students explore different genres and forms of writing and we encourage confident speakers and listeners who participate in debate, discussion and presentations.